LostInBrittany/express-beers/step-03/README.md

-# ExpressJS - Step 03 - Getting beer list
+# ExpressJS - Step 04 - Serving the webapp

-## Getting the beers files
+## Getting the webapp files

-Now we need to copy the `beers` folder from the root of this tutorial into the `app` folder, as express will look for them there.
+Now we need to copy the `public` folder from the root of this tutorial into the `app` folder, as express will look for them there.
+In this `public` folder I have simply placed the l

 When done, you can proceed.